Urigo/meteor-angular2.0-socially/manuals/templates/step1.md

 Now we need to create an entry point for the project - we will create it directly under `client` directory, because we want this file to be loaded when Meteor starts our project.

-The main entry file uses Angular 2 `bootstrapModule` with our new NgModel:
+The main entry file uses Angular 2 `bootstrapModule` with our new NgModule:

 {{{diff_step 1.9}}}